fsmdeveloper/hdo-box/README.md

 ## Highlights

-### **Finally, the Download Feature Has Been Implemented**
+### **Exciting Update: Download Feature Now Available!**

-- You can now download any movie or TV series episode using HDO BOX.
+We’re thrilled to announce that the download feature has been implemented in HDO BOX!

-- You will be able to watch movies or series while downloading.
+- **Download Movies and TV Series:** You can now easily download any movie or TV series episode directly using HDO BOX.
-- You can play movies or series with an external video player installed on your Android device.
+- **Watch While Downloading:** Enjoy watching movies or series while they are still downloading.
-- You can play movies or series episodes while they are downloading in HDO BOX.
+- **External Player Support:** Play downloaded content with an external video player installed on your Android device.
-- You can watch movies or series either after downloading or while they are still downloading.
+- **Flexible Playback:** Continue watching movies or series after downloading, or even while they are still downloading.
-- The downloaded movies or series will be saved in your chosen location within your system storage and will remain there as long as you do not delete them.
+- **Save and Store:** Downloaded movies and series will be saved in your chosen location within system storage and will remain there as long as you don’t delete them.

-More features will be coming soon.
-Please be patient, as I am a solo developer and it takes time.
-I hope you understand.
-Thanks ❤️
+### We’re working on more features to enhance your experience, so stay tuned!
+As a solo developer, I appreciate your patience and understanding as I continue to improve HDO BOX.
+Thank you for your support! ❤️
 ---